 - Specific team members: This setting implies that only a specific user (or users in this group) will have permissions to authorize (approve) deployment requests.

-- In the Application Update Lockdown panel, select the level of lockdown you require, and select authorized team members where needed.
+- Select the level of lockdown you require, and select authorized team members where needed.

 - Click Save Lockdown Settings

-If a deployment lockdown strategy is in place, then the “Deploy” button will be replaced with a “Request Deploy” button.
-Users with approval rights can then visit the application’s Deployment Timeline (click Build & Deploy in the right-hand panel), and approve or deny requests.
+If a deployment lockdown strategy is in place, then the "Deploy" button will be replaced with a "Request Deploy" button.
+Users with approval rights can then visit the application's Deployment Timeline, and approve or deny requests.
 The person who raised the request can also cancel that request here.